apache/cloudstack-documentation/source/releasenotes/compat.rst

    .. note:: There is a known issue in 6.7 U3 - 6.7 U3f where a mailformed OVA could crash vCenter services (for more information see `here <https://mail-archives.apache.org/mod_mbox/cloudstack-users/202005.mbox/%3CCAMvtBPNQqbe0XEsHyjFMror7HRvj-c%3DfEe7y12NfCDQSFTYgqQ%40mail.gmail.com%3E>`_).
 To avoid the issue, make sure to use 6.7 U3g or later.

--  LXC Host Containers on RHEL 7
+-  LXC Host Containers on RHEL 7 (not tested to work fine for last many CloudStack releases)
--  Windows Server 2012 R2 (with Hyper-V Role enabled)
+-  Windows Server 2012 R2 with Hyper-V Role enabled (not tested to work fine for last many CloudStack releases)
--  Hyper-V 2012 R2
+-  Hyper-V 2012 R2 (not tested to work fine for last many CloudStack releases)
--  Oracle VM 3.0+
+-  Oracle VM 3.0+ (not tested to work fine for last many CloudStack releases)
 -  Bare metal hosts are supported, which have no hypervisor.
 These hosts can run the following operating systems:

    -  Fedora 17
    -  Ubuntu 12.04

+(not tested to work fine for last many CloudStack releases)

 Supported External Devices
 --------------------------

--  Netscaler VPX and MPX versions 9.3, 10.1e and 10.5
+-  Netscaler VPX and MPX versions 9.3, 10.1e and 10.5 (not tested to work fine for last many CloudStack releases)
--  Netscaler SDX version 9.3, 10.1e and 10.5
+-  Netscaler SDX version 9.3, 10.1e and 10.5 (not tested to work fine for last many CloudStack releases)
--  SRX (Model srx100b) versions 10.3 to 10.4 R7.5
+-  SRX (Model srx100b) versions 10.3 to 10.4 R7.5 (not tested to work fine for last many CloudStack releases)
--  F5 11.X
+-  F5 11.X (not tested to work fine for last many CloudStack releases)
--  Force 10 Switch version S4810 for Baremetal Advanced Networks
+-  Force 10 Switch version S4810 for Baremetal Advanced Networks (not tested to work fine for last many CloudStack releases)

 Supported Browsers